look/query-parser/tutorial/build_a_query_parser.md

 ## Building a term-based query parser

 At first, the query parser will be extremely limited.
-Given input like "cat in the hat" it will be able to generate this Elasticsearch query:
+Given input like <span class="query-string">cat in the hat</span> it will be able to generate this Elasticsearch query:

 ```json
 {